DYCI2/om-dyci2/om-dyci2/README.md

 © Victoire Siguret, Jean Bresson & Jérôme Nika — STMS lab IRCAM / CNRS / Sorbonne Université, 2018.
 Contributions by Dionysios Papanikolaou and Mikhail Malt (2021).

-If using the library, please quote: __Nika, Jérôme, and Jean Bresson.
+If using the library please quote: __Nika, Jérôme, and Jean Bresson.
 "Composing Structured Music Generation Processes with Creative Agents."
 2nd Joint Conference on AI Music Creativity (AIMC 2021).
 2021 [(Article)](https://aimc2021.iem.at/wp-content/uploads/2021/06/AIMC_2021_Nika_Bresson.pdf)__ .
 The appendix of this article refers to multimedia resources extracted from recent creations using OM-DYCI2 (Pascal Dusapin, Steve Lehman, Rémi Fox, Le Fresnoy - Studio National des Arts Contemporains, etc.).
 Moreover, it is a good introduction to the use of the library since it details all the playing modes implemented in the tutorials.

 ------